Mae Murphy of Natural Chica On Her Decision To Have A Water Birth At Home

 Black and brown women ARE having home births—and this natural hair blogger wants more of us to know it.

-(Updated June 19, 2017 to replace the phrase "natural birth" with "home birth"—all birth is natural.)
+(Updated September 9, 2018 to replace mater mea's use of the phrase "natural birth" with "home birth"—all birth is natural.)

 I feel like that experience showed me how much strength I had.